daemonraco/toobasic/docs/representations.md

 ```
 Here you have some properties you already know, so let's explain those you don't

 * `$_CP_RepresentationClass`: This is a way to point the class we've created in the previous step and it will be used to obtain row representations.
-For examples, the proper nane is "person" and it will translate into "PersonRepresentation" as a class name.
+For examples, the proper name is "person" and it will translate into "PersonRepresentation" as a class name.
 * `$_CP_OrderBy`: It's a piece of SQL code you may write to sort your results when their are fetched for database.
 In our example, it may by `protected $_CP_OrderBy = "ppl_fullname asc,ppl_username asc";`.

 ## Let's Use It